 Aligned with our Principles of International Engagement, UC Berkeley is proud to welcome students, faculty, visitors, scholars, and international partnerships from around the world, and strives to create a campus community that encourages cross-cultural understanding in a welcoming environment.

 In recent years, federal agencies and Congress have grown concerned about foreign influence in US higher education - the idea that international governments, institutions, or individuals may be using access to academic research in an attempt to compromise the United States’ economic competitiveness and national security.
-UC Berkeley joins the Department of Education, University of California Office of the President , Association of American Universities (AAU), and many peer institutions in our commitment to protecting academic freedom, US national security interests, economic prosperity, and appropriate international collaboration and exchange.
+UC Berkeley joins the Department of Education, University of California Office of the President , Association of American Universities (AAU), and many peer institutions in our commitment to protecting academic freedom and US national security interests.
 In addition, the UC Berkeley Global Engagement Office remains committed to continuing and strengthening our international relationships, advocating for international collaboration, and to providing resources to help the UC Berkeley community navigate this evolving environment.

 The purpose of this website is to provide resources and guidance to support UC Berkeley’s continued global engagement, particularly for faculty who are engaged in international collaborations, research, and other scholarly activities.
 International research is supported by a multitude of campus offices at UC Berkeley.
 The Global Engagement Office has compiled a variety of UC Berkeley resources to help ensure that international activities at Berkeley are compliant with federal regulations, state laws, university policy, and sponsor requirements.